flauwekeul/honeycomb/README.md

 1. Change `Views.DOM` to use CSS to position hexes (use a style tag to limit inline styling).
 1. Add `Views.SVG` that creates the SVG itself.
+1. Hex views should be hex-orientation-agnostic (always pointy?) and just use `transform` to toggle orientations.
 2. Add possibility to create individual hexes with different size/orientation/origin/template.
 3. Expose `Hex` (and `ORIENTATIONS`) via Honeycomb API.
 4. Add helper to easily fall back to a hex's prototype.
 5. Use either "compass" or numbered directions, not both.
 6. Add a `Views.Canvas`.
-7. Add a `Views.SVG`.
-8. Add a `Views.react`.
-9. Add a `Views.D3`?
 10. Grid shape methods should return Sets (or Maps?) instead of arrays
 12. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
 13. Make it an option to filter overlapping hexes when multiple shapes are rendered.
 14. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 15. Shiny github.io pages 😎
+8. Add a `Views.React`?
+8. Add a `Views.Vue`?
+9. Add a `Views.D3`?

 ### Refactorings

 6. Update code (and tests) of `Point` to be more consice with other modules.
 7. Reduce coupling between tests and implementation by testing paths, instead of specific calls to methods?
 9. Moar examples!
-10. Put tests in same directory as the code they're testing.
+10. Put tests in same directory as the code they're testing?